The Application Will Include:

 - Agency Document Retention and Destruction Policy.

 After a complete application is received, the Give Nebraska Membership Committee will hold a brief information session with selected agencies.
-The Board of Directors votes to accept or reject the agency as a member.

 Required Financial Reporting Documents: